clementauger/sqlg/README.md

 }
 ```

-Only types embedding an `sql.SQLg` interface will be processed query handlers.
+Only types embedding an `sql.SQLg` interface will be processed as query handlers.

 ```go
 // myDatastore stores stuff.